isomorphic-software/smartclient-docs/classes/Browser.md

 | isTouch | [boolean](../reference.md#type-boolean) | false | — | new setting for `Browser.isTablet`. |

 **Flags**: A

 ---
+## ClassMethod: Browser.hasSessionStorage

+### Description
+Returns whether sessionStorage is accessible in the current environment.
+This method performs a one-time check and caches the result.
+In CSP sandbox environments without 'allow-same-origin', sessionStorage access throws a SecurityError.

+### Returns

+`[boolean](../reference.md#type-boolean)` — true if sessionStorage is accessible, false otherwise

+---
+## ClassMethod: Browser.hasLocalStorage

+### Description
+Returns whether localStorage is accessible in the current environment.
+This method performs a one-time check and caches the result.
+In CSP sandbox environments without 'allow-same-origin', localStorage access throws a SecurityError.

+### Returns

+`[boolean](../reference.md#type-boolean)` — true if localStorage is accessible, false otherwise

+---
 ## ClassMethod: Browser.setIsHandset